blitzik/router/readme.md

 ```

+So, let's say we have auto generated internal IDs enabled or we have many paths pointing
+to one presenter and each path has manually set internal ID.
-You can then create templates, name them after identifiers and process
+We can then create templates, name them after identifiers and process them:
-them:

 ```text
 app